 This finding is again extended to the entire cross-section of foreign exchange portfolios as indicated in Column (6).
-As before, we find a smaller, but significant price of intermediary risk at 2.5% per annum, verifying the robust importance of intermediary capital risk for the cross-section of exchange rate returns.
+As before, we find a smaller, but significant price of intermediary risk at 2.5% per annum, verifying the robust importance of intermediary capital risk for the joint cross-section of exchange rate returns.
 In contrast to estimates with the carry trade alone, I also obtain a positive and significant price of non-durable consumption risk, providing support for Lustig and Verdelhan's (2007) original finding.
 However given the significance of intermediary risk for both carry and entire cross-sections, I interpret this as highlighting the larger importance of the financial intermediary's pricing kernel over that of the households.
 It is important to keep in mind that I am not claiming that households are completely irrelevant to pricing exchange rates or asset pricing in general, merely that financial intermediaries may the be more relevant marginal investor given the recent success of the theory and my more robust findings in support of intermediary capital risk.
+My results provide support for the importance of including constrained financial intermediaries in open economy macro-economic models in order to reconcile some of the inconsistencies between the theory and data.

 Columns (4) and (7) serve as robustness checks by controlling for the global market return as well.
 For the carry trade I find that in contrast to before, none of the factors are now significant as displayed in Column (4).
 However, I rationalize this finding in two ways: first, note that the global market return is correlated with the intermediary capital shocks as displayed in Table 2 and thus its inclusion may dilute the significance of intermediary capital risk, especially if the relevant components of consumption growth and the capital shocks are also partially contained within the global market return.
-Second, given that I only have six portfolios in the carry trade cross-section, the regression has almost as many regressors as test portfolios - the risk prices may then be mis-estimated and the lack of significance may be a by-product of this.9
+Second, given that I only have six portfolios in the carry trade cross-section, the regression has almost as many regressors as test portfolios - the risk prices may then be mis-estimated and the lack of significance may be a by-product of this.